Iodinex64/Assignment2-WebAppDev2/README.md

 ## Integrating with React App

 Describe how you integrated your React app with the API.
 Perhaps link to the React App repo and give an example of an API call from React App.
 For example:
+The react app this API was designed for is in this repo.
+The API communicates with it in the following fashion, replacing the old tmdb/stub implementation:

 ~~~Javascript
 export const getMovies = () => {